TylerHillery/100-days-of-code/log.md

 - [Git it?
 How to use Git and Github by Fireship](https://www.youtube.com/watch?v=HkdAHXoRtos)
 - [Git explained in 100 seconds by Fireship](https://www.youtube.com/watch?v=hwP7WQkmECE&t=4s)

 Now I would like to dive into my thoughts on python virtual environments.
-From my understanding it is important to use virtual environments because package versions can change which can impact how to use that package and if you install & update packages in your global environment projects that rely on the old version.
+From my understanding it is important to use virtual environments because package versions can change which can impact how to use that package and if you install & update packages in your global environment projects that rely on the old version may not work.

 ```python
 #Using WSL with Ubuntu distro